patrickamsler/ml-notes/readme.md

 ![alt text](images/desicion_tree.png)

 There are multiple possible decision trees for a dataset.
-The job of the learining algorithm is to find the best tree that fits the training data and generalizes well to new, unseen data.
+The job of the learning algorithm is to find the best tree that fits the training data and generalizes well to new, unseen data.

 **Decision 1**: How to split the data at each node.
 - The goal is to maximize purity (or minimize impurity) at each node.
-Ideally, if there where only only two classes, one class would be in one leaf and the other class in the other leaf.
+Ideally, if there where only two classes, one class would be in one leaf and the other class in the other leaf.

 **Decision 2**: When to stop splitting the data.
-- When a node pure, 100% of the data belongs to one class
+- When a node is considered pure, 100% of the data belongs to one class
 - When the tree reaches a maximum depth.
-- When imporvements in purity score are below a certain threshold.
+- When improvements in purity score are below a certain threshold.
 - When then number of samples in a node is below a certain threshold.

 ### Entropy as a measure of impurity